HexQuin13/HexQuin13/README.md

 ### I Am a Full Time College Student and Developer!

 I have been learning game and website design for the past few years and hope to pursue a career in either.
-Each of my projects are build from the ground up and I aim to improve my current knowledge.
+Each of my projects are build from the ground up and I aim to improve my current knowledge & skills.

 #